cornell-colab/SGFDH-2020/W6. Text Analysis/W6 Game Plan.md

 Potential questions to consider for your reflection post:
 * What concepts in today's session were new or interesting to you?
 What are you curious to learn more about?
 What remaining questions do you have?
+* The exercise today with AntConc gives you some basic experience with basic strategies for analyzing text data.
+What are some affordances of these strategies?
+What areas of caution would be well advised to consider when using them?
+Are there points where these strategies becaome completely problematic or misleading?
 * Do you anticipate using any text anlysis methods on your data?
 Which approaches might you take?
 What questions might you ask of your data?